HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 Any user action that derives from Geant4 interface can be implemented in Sim/SimG4Full.

-In order to invoke this action in the simulation, it should be created in the `FullSimActions::Build()` method.
+In order to invoke this action in the simulation, it should be created in the `sim::FullSimActions::Build()` method.

-However, if one uses interchangeably different 'sets' of user actions and do not want to recompile FCCSW with every change (addition/deletion) of user action in `FullSimActions`, it is possible to create another implementation(s) of `G4VUserActionInitialization`.
+However, if one uses interchangeably different 'sets' of user actions and do not want to recompile FCCSW with every change (addition/deletion) of user action in `sim::FullSimActions`, it is possible to create another implementation(s) of `G4VUserActionInitialization`.
 In that case, a relevant GAUDI tool should be created, basing on `SimG4FullSimActions`.
-Its name should follow the convention of adding a prefix "G4" to the name of the class (implementation of `G4VUserActionInitialization` that it creates.
+Its name should follow the convention of adding a prefix "G4" to the name of the class (implementation of `G4VUserActionInitialization` that it creates).
 ___

 ## 4. Simulation in GAUDI algorithm SimG4Alg

 Simulation algorithm handles all the communication between other algorithms and `SimG4Svc`.

-It takes as input **genParticles** the EDM `MCParticleCollection`.
+It takes as input **eventProvider** tool that passes `G4Event`, either translated from EDM and `MCParticleCollection` (`SimG4PrimariesFromEdmTool`), or from Geant4 particle gun (`SimG4SingleParticleGeneratorTool`).

 Also, a list of names to the output-saving tools can be specified in **outputs**.

 ### 4.1.
 Event Processing

-For each execution of the algorithm an EDM `MCParticleCollection` is translated into `G4Event` using the method `SimG4Alg::EDM2G4()`.
-At the translation time, for each `G4PrimaryParticle` `sim::ParticleInformation` is created with a reference to the EDM's `MCParticle`.
-This can be used further e.g. in the saving output tool.

-A translated `G4Event` is passed to `SimG4Svc` and after the simulation is done, it is retrieved.
+For each execution of the algorithm an event `G4Event` is retrieved from the **eventProvider** tool. `G4Event` is passed to `SimG4Svc` and after the simulation is done, it is retrieved.
 Here all (if any) saving tools are called.
 Finally, an event is terminated.

 ### 4.2.
 Output